Aurora-Landing-Page/Backend/README.md

      - `404` if the specified receiptId could not be found
      - `500` if an internal server error occurs
      - `200` if the `receiptId` was successfully approved

+### /denyPayment : POST
+   - Request must be encoded in the query with the key `receiptId`
+   - `denied` payments will not be included in further `/getUnapprovedReceipts` query responses
+   - An additional `success: true` field is included in the response if the `receiptId` was successfully approved
+   - Responds with:
+     - `404` if the specified receiptId could not be found
+     - `500` if an internal server error occurs
+     - `200` if the `receiptId` was successfully denied

 # Document Model Formats
 ### All below documents will also additionally contain the __v and timestamp (createdAt, updatedAt) fields added by Mongoose